Helsinki, Finland, is where you’ll find me most days… and I have some tips for you if you’re visiting.

 Since it’s a seaside town, the prettiest areas are located by the water.
 Take a walk from the Senate Square along the seaside and you’ll end up in Kaivopuisto park, which is a popular spot for locals to hang out.
 There are cafes and ice cream stands in the park – you won’t go hungry!

 The Suomenlinna fortress island is a Unesco World Heritage site, you can go there by ferry – it’s worth a visit!
-In the summer, you can swim there but it might be chilly (consider yourself warned!).
+Once there, in the summer, you can go for a swim in the sea but it might be chilly (consider yourself warned!).
 Also, watch out for seagulls while waiting for the ferry – they will eat your ice cream, whether it’s on the cone or on the ground!

 There are many other islands you can visit right off the shore of Helsinki.
 One of them is Pihlajasaari, which has fireplaces for grilling sausages (popular here).
 The Pihlajasaari island has sandy beaches as well as smooth, large rocks which many Finns actually prefer to sunbathe on (not me -they’re too hard!)